 But the next step most users want to achieve is appending those imported point labels with information that is important to their analysis – however simple or complex that analysis might be.
-Map creators often seek to:
+Business mapping software users often seek to:

 - Display relevant business data they’ve also imported underneath map labels